- Windows 11 Hyper-V is great because it creates virtual machines in an individual environment without affecting your main workspace.

 - VM Monitor Mode Extensions

-- At least 4 GB of RAM – Of course, more memory will result a better running.
+- At least 4 GB of RAM – Of course, more memory will result in better running.

 - Virtualization support turned on in the BIOS (Basic Input/Output System) or UEFI (Unified Extensible Firmware Interface)